Anton-Kalpakchiev/Supercomputer-Resources-Scheduler/README.md

 The endpoint returns the schedules of the authorized faculties.

 #### POST: /request/manualSchedule
-This endpoint allows a Faculty Manager to manually approve or reject a request.
+This request allows a Faculty Manager to manually approve or reject a request.

 It expects a request body that should formatted as followed:
 {